 By pursuing both goals, you improve the prospects of gaining new customers and also potentially send signals to Google that will place you higher in search rank and increase website impressions to a broader audience of potential customers.
 How does this relate to the types of search queries?
 Search query types are a reflection of the traditional sales funnel stages:

-Informative query type is the equivalent to the bottom of the sales funnel called Awareness.
-These are COLD leads, no chance to buy.
-These folks aren’t even IN the buyer’s cycle yet!
+The informative query type is the equivalent to the bottom of the sales funnel, called Awareness.
+These are cold leads, with limited intent to buy at this point.
 Still, informative queries offer a meet-and-greet; a chance for your brand to wedge its foot in the door.

-Navigational query type matches the middle sales stage.
+The navigational query type matches the middle sales stage.
 Leads are lukewarm.
 Tepid leads are nurtured in this Consideration stage of the buying cycle.
 These leads are people who already know the company name, business name, or an individual’s name to navigate to a specific website.
-Easy example is YouTube.
+An easy example is YouTube.
 In 2014, an estimated billion users got to YouTube through a navigational search query.

-Transactional query type represents the very top of the sales stage.
-Customers have made their decision to buy right there, right now through your website.
+The transactional query type represents the very top of and the conversion point of the sales stage.
+Customers have made their decision to buy right there, right now, through your website.

 Optimize by Targeted Search Type

-So, now that we’ve examined the three main query types juxtaposed against the sales funnel, we see that online marketing and old fashioned, traditional sales strategies still apply.
+Now that we’ve examined the three main query types juxtaposed against the sales funnel, we see that online marketing and old-fashioned, traditional sales strategies still apply.

 Informational Search Queries Defined